Jade (song): Background and release

 "Jade" was the first single from X Japan's unreleased album.

+After being unavailable for almost two years, the track is available again on iTunes in most parts of the world.

 Music video

-A music video was recorded in January 2010 and featured on the X Japan Showcase in L.A.
-Premium Prototype DVD that September.
+A music video was recorded in January 2010 and was featured on the X Japan Showcase in L.A.
+Premium Prototype DVD released that September.
 Directed by Dean Karr, it was filmed as the band performed on top of the Kodak Theatre in Hollywood, California, and has the sound of the audience added to the audio.